garrandall/popular-music-data/tracks/say-it-loud---i-m-black-and-i-m-proud--part-1--james-brown.md

 Say it loud: I'm black and I'm proud!

-Ooh-wee, give it to me
+Oh-wee, give it to me
 All right, you're out of sight
 All night, so tough
 You're tough and rough
-Ooh-wee, uh, you're killing me
+Oh-wee, uh, you're killing me

 Say it loud: I'm black and I'm proud!